Monday, November 29, 2010

 not start out too hot, blowing up, etc.

-around the course, the pace line has shuffled a bit, but is
+About 1/4 of the way around the course, the pace line has shuffled a bit, but is

 still holding together.
 We're moving at a decent speed, but I'm starting to